 The focus of all silent extinguishing concepts for inert gas extinguishing systems is the nozzle, the place where most of the discharge energy is converted to acoustic noise.

-Some concepts add silencers to conventional nozzles, while Sinorix Silent Nozzle reduces the noise level at the source.
+Some concepts add silencers to conventional nozzles; Sinorix Silent Nozzle reduces the noise level at the source without affecting the performance (gas flow rate and distribution) of the nozzle.

 Figure 8: Principle of Sinorix Silent Nozzle